StarYX96/SpatialQueue/README.md

 # Replication Package for *A Geometrically Convergent Solution to Spatial Hypercube Queueing Models*
 **By Cheng Hua, Jun Luo, Arthur J. Swersey, Yixing Wen**

 In the main context of our paper, we evaluate the performance of our proposed Conditional Probability Update (CPU) algorithms as well as its parallel version.
-This ReadMe file provides detailed instructions for replicating the figures, experiments, and analyses presented in the paper.
+This file provides detailed instructions for replicating the figures, experiments, and analyses presented in the paper.
 For any issues or questions, please contact jluo_ms@sjtu.edu.cn.

 ## 1. General Introduction
+The replication package includes Python code files, structured to facilitate the reproduction of all figures and tables in the paper.
+The package is compatible with both Linux and Windows systems.
+To compile and run the codes successfully, please use Python with a version higher than 3.9.
+Also, to produce the results, users need to prepare their Python environment by installing the following file:

 The replication package includes Python code files to reproduce all figures and tables in the paper.
 Requirements:
 - Python >3.9
 - Install dependencies: